 This film may not be for everybody, however if you are a fan of improv like me, I suggest giving it a shot.

 Video and Audio:

 Presented in a 1.85:1 widescreen, this recent film is very clear and colorful considering it's modest budget of $7000.
 The commentary reveals a few flaws incurred by weather and screaming too close to the camera.
 This was filmed on a Canon video camera however post production added a film quality to it.

-I suspect this is a Dolby mono sountrack, there is not any indication on the cover of how it is presented.
-The music is a interesting mixure of Patsy Cline, Gyorgy Ligeti and the Olympics.
+I suspect this is a Dolby mono soundtrack, there is not any indication on the cover of how it is presented.
+The music is a interesting mixture of Patsy Cline, Gyorgy Ligeti and the Olympics.
 Discussion on the commentary between stars Marc Berlin and Cindy Klayman do indicate there has been changes since the film was made in 1999 to the musical selection.

 - Audio Commentary by Director/Star Marc Berlin and Co-Star Cindy Klayman

 - Still Photo Gallery